AeroliteWasTaken/Sekiro-Calculator/README.md

 ## Notes:
  - If nothing is displayed, it most likely means your time scaling is invalid.
 Some areas in the game only use Morning (in this case acting as "Default"), and Bell Evening (Night + Demon Bell).
 This usually applies to Endgame enemies.
- - Itemlot drops are not listed, this is due to a bug with smithbox that prevents us from getting accurate data.
-Will probably be fixed in the next update.
+ - Itemlot drops are now listed, but due to the feature being new, I haven't been able to test it extensively.
+Please DM me on discord (worstsniper11) if you find any issues.

 # Credits:
  - Holm - Helped a LOT with testing and comparing data, thanks!
  - Savio - For the original idea, inspiration, and moral support :)
- - Maid - Explained some intricacies with the scaling
+ - Maid - Explained some intricacies with params (and saved me from hours of pain)